SuperDyl/tag-game/README.md

   * To make a player no longer a tagger, use `/execute as <player> run function tag:become_normal`
   * If a tagger has no team, they are occasionally added back to the `tg_tagged` team (to give them the red name)
 * Uninstall command attempts to remove tag game tags from players (for players who are online)
+* Added support for the Detect AFK Players datapack
+  * Players marked AFK by this datapack also cannot be tagged

 ## Issues